-What you must pay when you get Services that are covered for you these services Services to treat kidney disease Until you meet your yearly deductible, you pay up to 100% of Covered services include: the Medicare-approved amount.
-Kidney disease education services to teach kidney care After you meet your deductible, you and help members make informed decisions about their pay \$0 for Medicare-covered care.
-For members with stage IV chronic kidney disease services. when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime Outpatient dialysis treatments Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
-For information about coverage for Part B
+Services to treat kidney disease

+- Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime - Outpatient dialysis treatments - Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) - Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) - Home dialysis equipment and supplies - Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply)

+Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs.